 Research has it that brewing is a millennial old human practice that dates back to approximately over 5000 years ago.
-It therefore makes sense that beer is one of the most consumed alcoholic beverages globally in the history of man.
+It, therefore, makes sense that beer is one of the most consumed alcoholic beverages globally in the history of man.
 But even with all those years of consumption, the mystery of the brewing process is still a question of whether it is an art or science?

 Though many believe it is a product of art, machine learning is gradually disputing this fact and restructuring its development process.
 Over time, technology has proven to know no boundary in whichever industry.
-Reinventing the mechanisms and dynamics of functionality in any industry in this era is technology at its best and this traditional industry– brewing industry is not an exception.
+Reinventing the mechanisms and dynamics of functionality in any industry in this era is technology at its best, and this traditional industry– the brewing industry is not an exception.

 Problems that needs solving in the brewing industry

 Generally, most of the work in a brewing industry used to be manually carried out until the introduction of digital machines that save the workers some responsibilities.

 The analog gauges had to be monitored at all times to ensure optimum temperature and pressure level during the brewing process.
 The measurement of the variables needed for brewing is very crucial for the end product.

 However, keeping the whole process at its optimum with records here and there is too much for human labor.
 If some of the responsibilities are automated by digital monitors, it will focus on other duties.

 The cost of the brewing process would significantly go down when human labor is replaced with machines like computer vision.

 Greg Nowak, a chief engineer at DornerWorks came up with a cloud-based solution capable of simplifying the whole monitoring process.
 The engineer applied a simple mechanism where a testbench, an analog clock, was used to construct computer visions algorithms.
 The algorithms would reflect and manipulate the data from an analog gauge in a digital format for reading and printing.